-- Reserve the dates and time for the recital through the Music Department secretary. - Contact the sound technician in White Concert Hall to arrange to have your recital recorded. - Student's must return all department equipment from Carole Chapel. - Receptions: Contact university food services.
+- Scheduled dates and times for recitals must go through the Music Department secretary. - Contact the sound technician in White Concert Hall to arrange to have your recital recorded. - All department equipment/stands from Carole Chapel must be returned after recital. - Receptions: Contact university food services.
 Chartwells is the only authorized food provider. - Contact the music office to check out the piano key for Carole Chapel.
 The piano is always kept locked. - Students may need to provide a suitable piano light for their accompanist.